botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >Access control to the admin interface is based on user roles, and this can lead to IDOR or accessc ontrol security vulnerability.

-<sub>Capture current logged in user email submission request and send to Intruder, then add "roleid":§99§ into the JSON body of the request, and fuzz the possible roleid for administrator access role.</sub>
+>Capture current logged in user email submission request and send to **Intruder**, then add "roleid":§99§ into the JSON body of the request, and fuzz the possible roleid for administrator access role position.

 ```html
 POST /my-account/change-email HTTP/1.1